San Yu Adventist School

 San Yu Adventist School (SYAS) is a private Christian school in Singapore which caters to students from ages 7 (Primary 1) to 16/17 (Secondary 4, GCE 'O' Levels).
 It follows the local education system and is fully owned and operated by the Singapore Adventist Conference.
 The current school was a result of the merger of two Adventist schools: the English-medium Seventh-day Adventist School previously located in Upper Serangoon Road and the Chinese-medium San Yu High School.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

-The present-day San Yu Adventist School is the product of a merger of two schools: Seventh-day Adventist School and San Yu High School.
-The histories of both schools are intertwined with the history of the Seventh-day Adventist Church in Singapore.
+The present-day San Yu Adventist School in Singapore is the result of a merger between two schools: the Seventh-day Adventist School and San Yu High School.
+The histories of these two educational institutions are closely linked to the development of the Seventh-day Adventist Church in Singapore.

 SYAS has a long history of welcoming students from other countries and continues to have a diverse student population.
 In the past students were mainly from ASEAN countries.
 Since the merger, non-ASEAN countries represented over the years include China, Japan, South Korea, India, Myanmar, Russia, Trinidad and Tobago, Portugal and Australia.